 early 14c., "a piece of cloth," especially a rectangular piece, from Old French panel "piece of cloth, piece, saddle cushion" (Modern French panneau), from Vulgar Latin *pannellus, diminutive of Latin pannus "piece of cloth" (see pane).

-Anglo-French legalese sense of "piece of parchment (cloth) listing jurors" led by late 14c. to meaning "jury."
+Anglo-French legalese sense of "piece of parchment (cloth) listing the names of those summoned to serve upon a jury" led by late 14c. to the meaning "a jury selected for a trial."
 General sense of "persons called on to advise, judge, discuss," etc. is from 1570s.
-Sense of "distinct part of surface of a wall, door, etc." is first recorded c.
+Sense of "more or less distinct part of the surface of a wall, door, etc." is recorded from c.
 1600.

 Panel-house (said to be from 1840s; popular from 1870s) was old slang for a disreputable place (typically a bordello) with panneled rooms.
 At least one panel could be slid back to allow for thefts from customers and other cheats.
 Hence panel-thief, panel-game, etc.